Yordan Alvarez knows how to wield a bat like few others. (Photo by F. Carter Smith)

 Luis Garcia has gone from afterthought to essential Astros arm.
 (Photo by F. Carter Smith)

 Carlos Correa and Yordan Alvarez are powerful sluggers for the Astros.
 (Photo by F. Carter Smith)

-Yuli Gurriel's bat is as steady and strong as ever for the Houston Astros.
+Yuli Gurriel's bat is as steady and strong as ever in October.
 (Photo by F. Carter Smith)

 Minute Maid Park is a much more beautiful with fans in the stands.
 (Photo by F. Carter Smith)